 Sublime (chocolate) Logo

-The result of redesigning the Sublime logo was the emergence of new ideas.
+The redesign of the Sublime logo led to new ideas.
 So, in the emblem, there was an emphasis on joy, taste, and advanced technologies.
-To do this, the developers arched a horizontal strip and turned it into a kind of smile.
-They also made the top of the lettering flat and the bottom raised and added a red mark with the Nestle branding.
-That is, the owner of the Peruvian brand emphasized that chocolate with such a logo is made according to progressive methods and is included in the category of high-class products.
+To do this, the developers arched a horizontal strip and turned it into a smile.
+They also made the top of the lettering flat and the bottom raised, adding a red mark with the Nestle branding.
+That is, the owner of the Peruvian brand emphasized that chocolate bearing such a logo is produced using progressive methods and falls into the high-class category.
 The letters are now bold, without extra thin lines.

 Font and Colors